ipod825/vim-netranger/README.md

 ### Help
 1. Press `?` to see current key bindings

+### Automatic Update
+1. vim-netranger does not provide any function or key-binding for creating directories, touching new files, etc. The reason is because it's cheap to open a terminal to get this jobs done.
+However, when the directory content is changed elsewhere, the vim-netranger buffer will be updated when you reenter it.
+2. This applies in general, You can always manipulate directory content manually and expect the vim-nertanger buffer be updated when you reenter it.
+For example, you could run `:tabe newfile` in a vim-netranger buffer.
+After writing file with `:w` and switching back to the vim-netranger buffer, you'll see `newfile` there.

 ### Navigation
 1. Press `l` to change directory/open file for the current directory/file under the cursor.
 2. Press `h` to jump to the parent directory.